What are common psychiatric disorders experienced by youth?

-The team at Progressive Behavioral Health provides comprehensive assessments in an environment comfortable for your child.
+The team at LifeStance Health provides comprehensive assessments in an environment comfortable for your child.
 They may also perform classroom observations and partner with your child’s pediatrician to address any physical needs.
 Your provider may also work with your child’s teacher to develop a customized treatment plan or an individualized education program (IEP) to help them succeed at school.

 Psychiatric treatment for children often combines medication, therapy, and lifestyle modifications.
 They learn to recognize their emotions and adjust their behaviors for healthy and productive outcomes.